Introducing Text Message Opt-Outs Using Machine Learning

 The Perfect Auto Opt-Out Solution

-Additionally, the first time you send a text message to a phone number that has not received any prior communication from you, we will append the phrase “Reply STOP to stop anytime”.
+Additionally, the first time you send a text message to a phone number that has not received any prior communication from you, Call-Em-ALl will append the phrase “Reply STOP to stop anytime”.
 The reason we do this is so that all your message recipients are aware that they can “opt-out” from receiving future messages.
 This is something that we feel is not only the right thing to do; but also adds an extra layer of protection from any legal conflict that could arise from sending messages to the wrong person.

 FIXING OUR MISTAKES

+Our Auto Opt Out should get more accurate with time, but it is possible that it will mis-identify an opt out.
 You will notice a new Auto Opt-Out folder below your Inbox when you go to the Conversations section.
 If you think we got a message wrong, you can simply click the “opt-in” icon above the conversation and your contact will continue receiving your messages as before.